 Aspect Ratios of Video on the GoPro HERO Session

 Most of the video modes on the HERO Session shoot in standard 16:9 mode.
-A few of them, like the 1440p and the 960p modes are in 4:3.
+That’s the wider, flatter format we’ve become used to with computer displays and HD TVs.
+A few of the Session’s video modes, like the 1440p and the 960p modes, are in the taller 4:3.

 Does the GoPro HERO Session have Video Stabilization?

-The HERO Session doesn't have built-in video stabilization.
-For that feature you'd need to look at the HERO5 and HERO6 models.
+The HERO Session doesn’t have built-in video stabilization.
+For that feature, you’d need to look at the HERO5, HERO6, HERO7, and HERO8 models.

 Video Protune Options on the HERO Session